Jeffrey E. Jacobson: Law

-Memberships

 Jacobson has served on the New York City Bar Entertainment Law Committee, Trademark and Unfair Competition Committee, Copyright and Literary Property Law Committee, Media and Communications Law Committee, on several CLE faculties and their special N2K Task Force.
 He was also Chairman of the Broadcasting, Sound Recordings and Performing Artists Committee in the Intellectual Property Law section of the American Bar Association.
 He has also participated on various panels including the ABA Connection's "Seeking Harmony in Music Distribution."
 He currently serves on the Communications and Media Law Committee of the Association of the Bar of the City of New York.

 In addition to serving as a Trustee for the Copyright Society of the United States of America, he serves on the editorial board for the Journal of the Copyright Society of the United States of America for nearly four decades beginning in 1989.
 Jacobson has also been a contributor and editor to many periodicals including the New York Law Journal, Fordham University Law School Entertainment Law Review, Show Business, St. John's Law Review, European Intellectual Property Review, Copyright World, Journal of the Copyright Society of the US, Music Management & International Promotion Magazine, The Nebula Music Magazine and CMJ New Music Report.